myswamp/notes/mysql.md

 - vitess addresss challenges like resharding and rebalancing

 # transaction
+- Locking and transaction isolation levels are related.
 - InnoDB: every query executes in a transaction by default, even a single SELECT statement
 - Reads do not lock rows (except for SELECT...FOR SHARE and SELECT...FOR UPDATE), but writes always lock rows
 - In a REPEATABLE READ transaction, InnoDB can lock more rows than it writes